Visiting Maui During COVID: What You Need To Know

 Even Maui’s physical infrastructure has undergone some transformation.
 Several stretches of roadway have been repaved and improved, and many businesses and accommodations used the forced down-time to renovate and touch things up.
 And ALL of them have done thorough deep cleaning!
 You’ll find that everything is clean and ready for you — more so than ever before.

-THE DOWNSIDE: Your visit will not be as carefree as before.
-There will be some inconvenience.
+THE DOWNSIDE: Your visit may not be as carefree as before.
 As long as COVID is still active in the world, our island community will be focused on protecting ourselves and our visitors.
-That means social distancing, handwashing/sanitizing, and mask-wearing are standard procedures here.
-Many businesses are operating at limited occupancy (in compliance with local social distancing mandates), so there may be some long lines for service, and reservations for dining and activities must be made well in advance.
+Many businesses are still very short staffed due to the impacts of the pandemic along with many locals moving away.
+You can expect long lines for restaurants and services.
+I recommend making reservations for dining and activities well in advance.
+We are also still struggling to get supplies and goods shipped over (as many places are), but being an island, it is taking even longer.

 VISITING MAUI DURING COVID: DO “LOCALS” WANT TOURISTS BACK?
 WILL YOU FEEL WELCOME ON MAUI?

 You might run into a few Maui residents who are not welcoming towards you, although I certainly hope that doesn’t happen.
 If it does, ignore them.
 You’ll find plenty of Aloha from the rest of us.
 There are several complex factors at play when it comes to the attitude of local residents towards tourists: Some people here are consumed by fear that visitors will infect our island and kill us all.
-(So again, please follow the rules and wear your mask!)
 Also, the recent massive resurgence in tourism numbers has been unexpected and rather shocking to those of us who live here and got used to having the highways and beaches to ourselves for seven months!
-We expected tourism to rebuild slowly, and our island is now having to rapidly readjust to the huge numbers of tourists that have been arriving since March.
+We expected tourism to rebuild slowly, and our island is now having to rapidly readjust to the huge numbers of tourists that have been arriving since March 2021.
 With the pent-up demand for travel bringing so many visitors to Hawaii, we are fast approaching pre-COVID tourist numbers on Maui, and that has put pressure on our infrastructure (see more on that in the next section).

 On top of all that, there has always been a minority segment of the population in Hawaii that does not want tourists here at all.
 Those people became empowered and more vocal on social media during the COVID-19 tourism shutdown, and they are even more vocal now that tourism has rebounded so quickly.
 But they don’t speak for the majority.
 The reality is, Hawaii will always need the tourism industry, and the vast majority of us who live here greatly appreciate our visitors.
 We are glad you’re here, and we will make you feel welcome.